OrangeBurrito/website/src/pages/posts/nethack-gui-macos.md

 Finally, run the `nethack` executable inside `nethackdir`, and enjoy.
 If your paths and filenames are correct you should be dungeon-crawling with gloriously colored pixels.

-If the map interface is too small, you can adjust the tile width/height in Game > Qt Settings, increasing or decreasing by orders of magnitude.
+If the map interface is too small, you can adjust the tile width/height in `Game > Qt Settings`, increasing or decreasing the resolution in pixels by orders of magnitude.

 ![Screenshot of a session of Nethack Qt](/images/successful.png)_A barbarian wanderers around a pixel-painted dungeon, on a freshly compiled version of Nethack Qt_